 16.6.1919: fined 40 shillings (£2) for driving a motorbike at 30-35 mph through the village of Orston.
 He was stationed at RAF Tadcaster, York

 1.1.1925 Flight Lieutenant Royal Air Force, New Year Honours List

 1.10.1938 Wing Commander Aldergrove, Co Antrim, N. Ireland

 Employment: RAF Fling Officer

 Household: still serving

 In 1924 he was serving on the Indian North West Frontier and flew one of two aeroplanes purchased by the Afghan government from Simla to Kabul.
 The newspaper article below reports that he ‘was accorded an audience with his Majesty the Amir where he was decorated with the Order of Izzatt first class’ and that ‘although only 24 years old he had had remarkable experiences in connection with flying with the RAF in particular during the war and had been on the Indian North-West frontier for some time’.

-In 1925 he was promoted from Flying Officer to Flight Lieutenant.
+Promoted from Flying Officer to Flight Lieutenant in 1925.

 In June 1928 he sailed from Bombay to Plymouth aboard the Macedonia.

-In 1935 he was promoted to Squadron Leader and became Wing Commander in 1938.
-His details are not recorded on the civilian 1939 Register, presumably because he was serving with the forces.
+Promoted to Squadron Leader in 1935 and became Wing Commander in 1938.
+His details are not recorded on the civilian 1939 Register.
 He continued service through World War II and was mentioned in the Gazette several times.